Rajpratik71/zfs_wiki/Generic-DEB-Packages.md

 $ sudo apt-get install zlib1g-dev uuid-dev libblkid-dev libselinux-dev libudev-dev parted lsscsi wget ksh
 ```

-## DKMS

-The build system does not support building DKMS deb packages.

-## kmod

-The key thing to know when building a kmod package is that a specific Linux kernel must be specified.
-At configure time the build system will make an educated guess as to which kernel you want to build against.
-However, if configure is unable to locate your kernel development headers, or you want to build against a different kernel, you must specify the exact path with the *--with-linux* and *--with-linux-obj* options.

-If you want to use the official released tarballs, use the following commands:
+If you want to use the official released tarballs, then use the following commands to fetch and prepare the source.

 ```
 $ wget http://archive.zfsonlinux.org/downloads/zfsonlinux/spl/spl-x.y.z.tar.gz